Linus Ullmark backstops Boston Bruins to 4-2 victory over Calgary Flames

 - Oops!Something went wrong.Please try again later.

+CALGARY — Linus Ullmark is on a roll and so are the Boston Bruins.

-CALGARY — Linus Ullmark had a remarkable 40-save effort and Brad Marchand paced the offence with a goal and an assist Saturday to lead the Boston Bruins to a 4-2 win over the Calgary Flames.
+Ullmark turned aside 40 shots and Brad Marchand paced the offence with a goal and an assist Saturday to lead the Boston Bruins to a 4-2 win over the Calgary Flames.

-Ullmark has given up two or fewer goals in each of his last five starts, winning four of those games.
-He improved to 7-5-0.
+That's two or fewer goals against in each of Ullmark's last five starts.
+He's won four of those games.
+On the season, he's 7-5-0.

 Jacob Markstrom had 23 saves in the loss.
 He dropped to 10-6-5.